Big data in logistics and supply chain management

 • Personalized services, accurate data-based delivery estimates, and order customization enhance customer experience.

 An efficient supply chain today needs to access real-time data, analyze it and enable quick decisions.
-According to Gartner, only 7% of supply chains can do this today.
+According to the latest survey, 68% of supply chain businesses focus on supply chain transparency and digitalization.
 Big Data in logistics helps to automate the execution of all these stages, improving performance across the end-to-end value chain.

 As a result, fulfillment specialists improve operations efficiency, businesses provide faster and transparent shipments for less cost, and customers are satisfied with timely service.